 AND!
 As we learned in Crazy for Cast Iron Part 3: There’s No Place Like Home, Barstow Stove Co. was right around the corner from me.
 AND! since I’ve done a whole mess of research at various historical societies throughout the state, I’m pretty handy at searching digital collections.
 I wound up finding that they have Barstow’s 1867 catalog.

 Barstow is a very well known brand, but no marked skillets have ever been found.
 Bowls, griddles, loaf pans, obviously stoves.
 Not a single skillet.
-It’s assumed they were made, but no luck finding em, not yet.
+They were made, and mentioned in their catalogs, but no pictures in any of the scores of documents I’ve found.

-And they weren’t mentioned in any of the known catalogs, either.
+And they weren’t mentioned in many of their catalogs, either.

 As luck would have it, their 1867 catalog mentions skillets (well…spiders, but same thing).